emilianomaccaferri/oauth2-spring-boot/chapters/Chapter I.md

 For now, we don't have an application to redirect codes to, so we can enter whatever we want.<br>

 Even if we don't have an application, we can see how the _standard flow_ works by simulating it:
 1. Enter `http://test.whatever` or whatever you want inside the "Valid redirect URIs" field and proceed creating the client.
 This screen should appear
 ![client created](assets/keycloak_8.png)
 2. Let's click on "Credentials" and copy the "Client Secret" field.
 This is what we will use to make requests to Keycloak when authenticating someone or an application;
-3. Now, on the left-hand side menu, click on "Realm settings" and click "OpenID Endpoint Configuration"
+3. Now, on the left-hand side menu, click on "Realm settings" and click <a name="openid-conf-endpoint">"OpenID Endpoint Configuration"</a>;
 ![openid conf](assets/keycloak_9.png)
 A new page should appear displaying JSON information about different endpoints of our Keycloak instance.
 This is the `openid-configuration` endpoint, that displays various URLs you can request to do various things concering our Keycloak instance.
 A notable one is the `authorization_endpoint`, which is the URL that gets called when a client wants to login to our system.
 Another interesting one is the `token_endpoint`, which is the endpoint the auth backend will call in point 6 of the previous diagram;
 4. Let's copy the `authorization_endpoint` and start a fictional login flow;